John Bartholomew: Personal life

+On 5 July 1859, Bartholomew married Annie Bartholomew (1836–1872).
+The couple had five children, including the cartographer and geographer John George Bartholomew.
+On 4 March 1874, Bartholomew married Anne Cumming Bartholomew (1837–1908; née Nimmo) with whom he had 4 children.

 Bartholomew died in London on 30 March 1893.
 He is buried with his parents in Grange Cemetery in Edinburgh, in the northwest section.
 His wife Annie McGregor (1836–1872), whom he greatly outlived, is also buried there.